Annual Report on the administration of the Privacy Act 2023-2024

 While requests for information on the public record are processed informally by other areas of the Agency, the Access to Information and Privacy (ATIP) Division must also apply the open court principle when these records form part of a response to a request made under the PA.

-Organizational Structure of the ATIP Division
+Organizational structure of the ATIP division

 During this reporting period, the ATIP Division was part of the Secretariat and Registrar Services Directorate (SRSD) under the Legal Services and Secretariat Branch.
 The ATIP Division consists of an ATIP coordinator (and team leader) reporting to the director, SRSD and one ATIP junior officer reporting to the ATIP coordinator; however, it should be noted that there was a large volume of staff turnover during the reporting period.